IshrakAbedin/depth-anything-rs/README.md

 You can simply build the project using `cargo build` for debug mode and `cargo build -r` for release mode.

 > It supports optional features for CUDA and TensorRT, but not tested (if you compile with any one of those, consult the *Running* section to learn how to turn on CUDA or TensorRT for inference from the CLI).
+The support for DirectML is lightly tested and found to be working.
+The DirectML feature also needs to be turned on for inference from the CLI.

 However, you need to supply the application with the `ONNX` models of the static and dynamic versions of Depth-Anything-V2 by putting them under the root directory of your project inside the `./models/` folder, or in the residing directory of your executable under the `./models/` folder as `depth_anything_v2_vitb.onnx` (static) and `depth_anything_v2_vitb_dynamic.onnx` (dynamic).
 If you are using a larger or smaller model, you can edit the paths in the [`model.rs`](./src/model.rs) file.